NEWS

 While many challenges still remain, Preble Street Teen Services is working to break the cycle of homelessness, supporting young people with services and programs to create stability, safety, and independence.
 Every year, Teen Services serves nearly 300 individual youth, providing low-barrier access to shelter, food, basic needs, casework, mental health supports, education, employment services, and a variety of housing options for youth experiencing homelessness.
 Services are statewide, outreaching and connecting with youth ages 12-24 in all Maine counties and providing transitional housing in both Cumberland and York counties.

-One of the many services from Preble Street’s Teen Center, helping youth on the way to stability and independence, is a weekly Community Conversation.
-Staff, youth, and service providers come together to educate youth about important community resources and services and provide an opportunity for everyone to connect on important topics.
-These topics can range from announcements around community events to navigating cultural differences for New Mainer youth at the Teen Center.
+One of the many services at the Preble Street’s Teen Center that helps youth work towards stability and independence is a weekly Community Conversation.
+Staff, youth, and service providers come together to educate youth about important community resources and services and to provide an opportunity for everyone to connect on important topics.
+These topics can range from announcements about community events to navigating cultural differences for New Mainer youth at the Teen Center.

 These weekly conversations have helped to foster a sense of community and belonging at the Teen Center, creating a safe space where youth can connect with staff, each other, and community providers to discuss ongoing concerns and learn about useful and relevant resources in the larger community.
 Sam Sansom is a Supervisor at the Preble Street Teen Center.
 She says, “These conversations are a way to build relationships and trust.
 Even if something we’re talking about seems small, it’s a way to show youth we care.”